How to create a CRUD API with ASP.NET Core and Insight.Database

 GO

 If you want to practice more, create an endpoint to search a product by id.
-You should change the appropriate Get() method and a create a new store procedure: GetProductById.
+You should change the appropriate Get() method and create a new store procedure: GetProductById.

 Insert a new product